 Waterfront Park also has walking trails, public gardens, and two public piers perfect for fishing or relaxing that offer stunning views of the Ravenel Bridge, Fort Sumter National Monument, and Charleston Harbor.
-For families traveling with kids, Waterfront Park’s two fountains are the perfect spot to cool off on the hot summer days.
+For families traveling with kids, Waterfront Park’s two fountains are the perfect spot to cool off on hot summer days.
 If you’re into urban green space don’t miss Marion Square and White Point Garden parks while you’re in town either.

 4. Old Exchange and Provost Dungeon

-Charleston’s Old Exchange and Provost Dungeon has had more lives than most cats, having served originally as a prison during the American Revolution and eventually also a customs house, public market, and a meeting house over the past 250 years.
+Charleston’s Old Exchange and Provost Dungeon has had more lives than most cats, having served originally as a prison during the American Revolution and eventually also as a customs house, public market, and meeting house over the past 250 years.

-Architecturally and historically it’s an iconic Charleston landmark steeped in South Carolina’s past, and is an essential part of almost every walking tour and carriage tour of the city.
+Architecturally and historically it’s an iconic Charleston landmark steeped in South Carolina’s past and is an essential part of almost every walking tour and carriage tour of the city.
 The top two floors feature exhibits where you can take a self-guided tour, and make sure not to miss the guided tour of the dungeon in the cellar.

 5. Old Slave Mart Museum

 Charleston is at once both a powerful and painful symbol of America’s history.
-The city played a key role in the country’s settlement, the American Revolution, and writing of the Constitution.
+The city played a key role in the country’s settlement, the American Revolution, and the writing of the Constitution.
 But it was also one of the epicenters of America’s slave trade.

 The Old Slave Mart Museum in Charleston’s French Quarter is an emotional and thought-provoking reminder of that history both good and bad, featuring exhibits, informative displays, and staff who can trace their own histories back to Charleston’s original slave population.

-6. Explore Gullah-Geecee Culture
+6. Explore Gullah-Geechee Culture

 During South Carolina’s Colonial era, many enslaved Africans were isolated on islands and coastal plantations and as a result developed their own customs and culture, many of which still exist today.

-One of the most celebrated of these is the Gullah-Geecee, who over time developed their own art, traditions, recipes, and even their own language.
-Learning about Gullah-Geecee culture is essential to understanding Charleston’s place in American history so don’t miss out on one of the many Gullah tours in Charleston that will take you back in time to explore their roots through some of Charleston’s most historic landmarks like the Old Jail, the Philip Simmons House, and the Slave & Free Blacks Cemetery at Bethel United Church.
+One of the most celebrated of these is the Gullah-Geechee, who over time developed their own art, traditions, recipes, and even their own language.
+Learning about Gullah-Geechee culture is essential to understanding Charleston’s place in American history so don’t miss out on one of the many Gullah tours in Charleston that will take you back in time to explore their roots through some of Charleston’s most historic landmarks like the Old Jail, the Philip Simmons House, and the Slave & Free Blacks Cemetery at Bethel United Church.